Master of Education (Sports Coaching)

 Further course information

-If you are an elite level coach or an experienced elite athlete looking for a competive edge, this course has been designed for you in mind.
+If you are an elite level coach or an experienced elite athlete looking for a competitive edge, this course has been designed with you in mind.
 The Master of Education (Sports Coaching) has been designed for elite-level coaches and experienced elite athletes seeking to become coaches.

 How to apply